ballzcoin/whitepaper/README.md

 At the time of writing Version 1.0 of the white paper, the performance of the algorithm has been evaluated on a test network.
 Results are documented below, and will be updated in a future version of the white paper after the main network has been running for some time, which will be the true test of the algorithm performance.

-Average block time at constant hash rate: 14.5 seconds (this figure is rounded up to 15 for simplicity under the Blockchain Specification section below).
+Average block time: 14.5 seconds measured over 150,000 blocks at varying hash rate (this figure is rounded up to 15 for simplicity under the Blockchain Specification section below).

+Block time variance: Minimum 1 second, maximum 173 seconds, at constant hash rate measured over 100,000 blocks.

 Typical number of blocks required to adjust difficulty to bring block time back on target:
 - 4 fold change in hash rate: 125 blocks
 - 250 fold change in hash rate: 250 blocks

-Typical average measured variance in difficulty at constant hash rate: +50%/-30%.
+Average variance in difficulty: +50%/-30% at a constant hash rate.
 As anticipated, this is significantly higher than Ethereum, which has a measured variance of approximately +7%/-5% using the Byzantium algorithm.
 The higher variance is a byproduct of rapid response time.

 #### Algorithm Security Considerations